jeffkamo/weather-assignment/README.md

 ## Stretch Goals

 - [ ] Create a responsive version
-- [ ] Add a feature to explore the weather information in other cities
+- [x] Add a feature to explore the weather information in other cities

+You can explore other cities, but currently only cities in Canada.

 - [x] Deploy your assignment somewhere and include the link in your README so we can try it out

 Visit [jeffkamo.github.io/weather-assignment/](https://jeffkamo.github.io/weather-assignment/) for the deployed version.